FIKE110/tasks-api/README.md

    - **Controller:** `userSignupController`
    - **Authorization:** No token required

+3. **WebSocket Route**
+    - Use /ws to be updated on active creation of data to the database

 ## How to Use Bearer Token

 For routes that require authorization, you must include the Bearer Token in the `Authorization` header of your HTTP request.
 Here's an example of how to include the Bearer Token: